Fire Island School District: History

-Mina A. Woodhull, the mother of the namesake of the current school, opened the first school of the district in 1918 in a private residence rented by Fire Island UFSD.
+Mina A. Woodhull, the mother of the namesake of the school, opened the first school of the district in 1918 in a private residence rented by Fire Island UFSD.
 The district itself was designated on November 18, 1902 with a re-designation on July 24, 1916.
 In 1925 a permanent one room school facility opened.
 At one time the district had a separate school in Kismet Park.
 It was consolidated into a single Ocean Beach school that opened in 1954.
-Woodhull received its current name in 1978.
+Woodhull received its name in 1978.

 Wendell Chu became the superintendent of the district in 2001 and served as such until 2008, when he became superintendent of the East Islip School District.

 In 2009, a study was conducted on whether to consolidate the school, and the advice was to not do so as property taxes would significantly increase.
 Due to a reduced enrollment, in 2011 the school began allowing people not living in the district to enroll their children.
 It charges an annual tuition of $3,000.

 As of 2017 the community maintained course by keeping its school.